SirHauler/ping-pong-prodigy/README.md

 # ping-pong-prodigy

 2D Simulation of a Ping-Pong Match!
 This repo contains 3 Models each containing weights for a Reinforcement Learning agent trained on a different nubmer of games (5000, 6000, and 7000 games).
-The 7000 gamem model performs best and outperforms an AI Agent (hard-coded opponent, with a 5% error rate in its moves).
+The 7000 game model performs best and outperforms an AI Agent (hard-coded opponent, with a 5% error rate in its moves).

 https://github.com/SirHauler/ping-pong-prodigy/assets/62616045/2ae1504e-a1e0-499f-9572-05db026b68f0